 Career paths are unique to everyone.
 People grow through predicaments and triumphs, and career paths twist and turn in unexpected ways.
 One’s intention is a telling sign of whether they are on the right track.
-For most students, they intend to learn on their first job.
+Most students, intend to learn on their first job.
 With enough experience, young professionals develop proper values that guide their careers.
-Sustainable practice may motivate a young designer to work towards specific certifications, but social status certainly is the wrong reason to become a registered architect.
+The sustainable practice may motivate a young designer to work towards specific certifications, but social status certainly is the wrong reason to become a registered architect.
 Dedication does not require a license.

-There’s a reason spokespeople aiming to persuade the public do not improvise.
+There’s a reason the spokesperson aims to persuade the public not to improvise.
 They are always prepared.
 They sound like broken records because any deviation may result in the failure to deliver a clear and linear message.
 An interviewee’s goal is to assert to the potential employer the perspective that the candidate is qualified to join the workforce.
 Thus, interviewees should not rely on impromptu genius and instead prepare their talking points well ahead of time.

 The Elevator Pitch

 An elevator pitch is a short verbal presentation that can be delivered within the duration of an elevator ride.
 It addresses the past and the future so that the listener may acknowledge the presenter’s background and aspirations.
 A well-crafted elevator pitch consists of the presenter’s credentials and goals, never self-assigned adjectives.
 (Consider the oxymoron, “I am humble.”)
 It keeps the listener engaged every second of the presentation and results in a productive conversation.